shreyash-tatvasoft/lms-cloud-formation-templates/README.md

 # AWS 3-Tier Web Application Templates

 This repository contains **AWS CloudFormation templates** for deploying a complete 3-Tier Web Application infrastructure.
-It includes separate templates for networking, database, backend, frontend, and a master stack to orchestrate deployment.
+It includes separate templates for networking, database, backend, frontend, IAM, and a master stack to orchestrate deployment.

 ---